bmoreonrails/rails_tutorial/_chapters/chapter_06.md

 ![Browser showing `/books/1/edit` with an Unknown action error: "The action 'edit' could not be found for BooksController"]({{site.baseurl}}/assets/images/unknown_action_edit.png){: .screenshot}

+{% aside %}
+You got an error, right?

+Good.

+Can you guess why you're seeing an `Unknown action` error?
+{% endaside %}

 {% steps %}
 {% list %}
-  1. You got an error, right?

-      Good.

-      Can you guess why you're seeing an `Unknown action` error?

-  1. You're getting an `Unknown action` error because your `BooksController` doesn't have an `edit` method.
+  You're getting an `Unknown action` error because your `BooksController` doesn't have an `edit` method.
 Let's add it.

   1. Open the `BooksController` in your text editor.
 Add the `edit` method to the end of the controller.